 Chia seed pudding might just be the easiest healthy breakfast or dessert to make.
 The gelatinous texture of chia seeds works well with a creamy pudding.
-All you need to do is to add milk and a few tablespoons of seeds and sweetener to a jar.
+All you need to do is to add milk and a few tablespoons of the seeds and sweetener to a jar.
 Stir everything well and let it sit for a couple of hours or overnight, then stir again before serving.
 In the morning, you can top the pudding with fresh fruits, nuts, or granola for added flavor and texture.

 8. Egg substitute in baking